 Inspiring children to live life in all its fullness

 The Bible frequently uses the imagery of seeds, growth, and harvest to describe how God nurtures His people and how faith, character, and wisdom develop over time.
 Our vision draws deeply on this symbolism.
-This enables our comunities both local, nationally and globally to live well together.
+This enables our communities both local, nationally and globally to live well together.
+This involves opening children minds by offering a broad range of experiences that develop the whole child.

 Physical health and emotional resilience